mikehardy/google-analytics-java/README.md

 * Supports all parameters and hit types.
 * Able to configure default parameters, which would be used for each request.
-* Type safe data types as appropriate (String, Integer, Double and Boolean)
+* Type-safe data types as appropriate (String, Integer, Double and Boolean)
 * Convenient hit specific request types for easy construction.
 * Synchronous or Asynchronous Event Processing.
 * Support for delayed request construction.
 * Asynchronous processing uses Java Concurrent Executor Service.
 * Uses the latest Apache Http or OkHttp client for high performing event posting.
-* Event posting can be enabled/disabled at run time at configuration level.
+* Event posting can be enabled/disabled at runtime at configuration level.
 * Supports connections via Proxy
 * Gathers some basic information from the underlying Jvm (File Encoding, User Language, Screen Size, Color Depth etc)
 * Validates the request and can throw exception or log warning if validation fails (still wip)